kolibril13/mobject-gallery/README.md

 Gallery of manim mobjects

-* Attempt of rendering of mobject gallery online at readthedocs here, but not yet working https://github.com/kolibril13/flyingframes/pull/15
+* Attempt of rendering of mobject gallery online at readthedocs: https://github.com/kolibril13/flyingframes/pull/15